Redocly/redoc/README.md

 * `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `expandResponses` - specify which responses to expand by default by response codes.
 Values should be passed as comma-separated list without spaces e.g. `expandResponses="200,201"`.
 Special value `"all"` expands all responses by default.
 Be careful: this option can slow-down documentation rendering time.
 * `requiredPropsFirst` - show required properties first ordered in the same order as in `required` array.
+* `showExtensions` - show vendor extensions ("x-" fields).
+Extensions used by ReDoc are ignored.
 * `noAutoAuth` - do not inject Authentication section automatically
 * `pathInMiddlePanel` - show path link and HTTP verb in the middle panel instead of the right one
 * `hideLoading` - do not show loading animation.
 Useful for small docs